gabrielrih/PipelineRunner/README.md

 It automatically runs dozens of times the same pipeline on Azure

 # Running it

+First off all you must create a ```.env``` file on the root folder and set all the env vars specified on the [src/env.py](./src/env.py) file.

+Then, you can install the dependencies and run the automation.

 ```sh
 poetry install --no-root
 poetry run python main.py